fderyckel/ifitwala_ed_documentation/ifitwala_ed_documentation/www/docs/user/manual/en/education-settings/05_department.md

 **A Department is a team of educators that collaborate together around a discipline (the Arts dpt. or the Math dpt.) or around a category of students (the Learning Support dpt., the Middle School dpt.)**

 A department can be linked to a particular section of your school but does not have to.
 Usually each department has a lead.
-The lead of the department has to be picked one the department members.
+The lead of the department has to be picked among one of the department members.
+Anyone employee can be part of a department.
+A person can be part of several departments.
+They just have to be added in the department member list.

 To access the Academic Term doctype, go to: